Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Cryptography/Cryptography.md

         * Knowing that a hexadecimal digit represents 4 bits, the 256 bits checksum can be represented as 64 hexadecimal digits.
           * It is worth stressing that the length of the resulting message digest or checksum is the same, no matter how small or big the file is.

-* What can this help with?
+* What can Hashing functions help with?
   * Storing passwords & Detecting modifications

 * What are the different hashing algorithms?